andyzhangx/demo/issues/acr-issues.md

 | v1.20 | 1.20.0 |

 **Work around**:
-wait for a few more tries or using single ACR
+wait for a few more tries or using single container registry

 ### Tips
 #### How to check whether current service principal could access ACR?